hammer-mt/hommmer/README.md

 Where there's a choice between optimization and usefullness, take the latter.

+### 4. Better data beats fancier algorithms

+We focus on helper functions to clean data, and treat algorithms as commodities.

 ## Contributors

 These people are building `hommmer` for fun in their spare time.
 Cheers! 🍻